LDAP/merian/docs/Pipeline.md

 - `PipelineLayout`: Wraps a pipeline layout and destroys it in its destructor.
 - `Pipeline`: Interface for a pipeline.
 Allows binding the pipeline, descriptor sets and pushing constants.
 - `ComputePipeline`: A concrete implementation of `Pipeline` for compute pipelines.
+- `GraphicsPipelineBuilder`: A builder for graphics pipelines
+- `GraphicsPipeline`: A concrete implementation of `Pipeline` for graphics.

 ### Example